Clinical trials

 Finding a trial

-The researchers will be looking for people who meet a list of criteria, such as a certain stage or type of disease or treatment history.
+Conditions might include having a certain stage or type of bowel cancer or having had a specific treatment before.
 If you'd like to take part in a clinical trial, ask your healthcare team if you're suitable for any current trials in your area.
-You can also find a list of trials on the Be Part of Research and the Cancer Research UK websites.

 What are the different phases of treatment trials?